MicroEJ/docs/Tutorials/tutorialSetupBuildUsingJenkinsAndArtifactoryUpToSdk53.rst

    After initialization, the terminal will print out :guilabel:`Jenkins is fully up and running`.
 #.
 Go to ``http://localhost:8080/``.
 #.
 To unlock Jenkins, copy/paste the generated password that has been written in the terminal log.
 Click on :guilabel:`Continue`.
 #.
-Select option :guilabel:`Install suggested plugins` and wait for plugins
+Select option :guilabel:`Install suggested plugins` and wait for plugin
    installation.
 #.
 Fill in the :guilabel:`Create First Admin User` form.
 Click :guilabel:`Save and continue`.
 #.
 Click on :guilabel:`Save and finish`, then on :guilabel:`Start using Jenkins`.